-Pushpa is one of our Senior Coordinators here at Manzil, and has been with us in this role for the last 7 years.
+Pushpa is our Team Leader here at Manzil, starting in this role in January 2018.
+She has been with us in the team for the last 8 years.
 She began as an English student here at Manzil in 2008, and quickly joined the Core Team in 2010.
 Pushpa completed her Bachelor of Arts from Delhi University, and went on to receive a Master in Education from Indira Gandhi National Open University.
 She credits Manzil for having been a crucial part of her life, and has inspired her love for teaching and facilitating.

-Vandana is one of our Senior Coordinators and the Science Coordinator here at Manzil.
+Vandana is one of our Senior Coordinators here at Manzil.
 She recently graduated from Delhi University’s School of Open Learning, where she learned educational tools that she’s brought with her here to Manzil.
-Vandana is currently in her second week here on the Core Team, making her one of our newest members!
 She’s been a student at Manzil for the last nine years, taking both English and Math classes during her time here.
 She credits Manzil for the being the most influential part of her academic life, as well as teaching her a variety of other skills that she uses on a daily basis.

 Himanshu is the Mathematics Coordinator here at Manzil, as well as teaching Windows, Microsoft Office, and Tally in our computer program.
-He has been part of the Core group for two weeks, one of the newest additions to our team!
 He’s currently entering his third year in the Bachelor of Commerce program at Delhi University, as well as having studied in the United States through the Community College Initiative Program scholarship, funded by the U.S Department of State.
 He’s been a student here at Manzil for the last seven years, and still considers himself a learner.
 Himanshu loves it here as Manzil, happy to spend entire days in the place he calls his home.

 Vikas is our Facility Support Coordinator and Initiative Coordinator here at Manzil.
 He began as a computer student, but became a core member in only one month!
 His passion for Manzil and his immediate desire to work on the Core Team stems from his love for the familial nature of Manzil, both amongst the students and the teachers.
 Vikas graduated with a Bachelor of Arts from the University of Uttar Pradesh.
 Vikas is also a stenographer, and does a large amount of our administrative work here at Manzil.